Data Pipelines

 There are a variety of tools and apps available, such as Apache Spark™, that can be used to build and maintain data pipelines, facilitating better data management and business intelligence.
 As these apps can require a large amount of manual optimization, they are a good choice for organizations with the necessary expertise to build and customize their own pipelines.

-Meanwhile, a solution like Databricks Delta Live Tables (DLT) offers users automation and reduced complexity.
+Databricks Lakeflow Declarative Pipelines is a great way to run Apache Spark for data pipelines, offering users automation and reduced complexity, as well as the benefits of serverless, Databricks runtime and platform integrations.
 This solution makes it easy to build and manage reliable batch and streaming data pipelines that deliver high-quality data on the Databricks Data Intelligence Platform.
-DLT helps data engineering teams simplify ETL development and management with declarative pipeline development and deep visibility for monitoring and recovery.
+Lakeflow Declarative Pipelines helps data engineering teams simplify ETL development and management with declarative pipeline development and deep visibility for monitoring and recovery.
 Plus, these intelligent data pipelines include automatic data quality testing, preventing bad data from impacting your work.

-No matter what you need to orchestrate and monitor in your data pipelines and beyond, orchestrators like Databricks Workflows are essential for defining, managing and automating complex workflows to make data pipelining simple.
+No matter what you need to orchestrate and monitor in your data pipelines and beyond, orchestrators like Databricks Lakeflow Jobs are essential for defining, managing and automating complex workflows to make data pipelining simple.

 The future of data pipelines